wolfvictorOSI/Edge-Data-Store-Docs/V1/Administration/ManagementTools.md

 ### C#, Python, Go

-You can use any modern programming language to make REST calls to administer and write programs for Edge Data Store.
-Since the administrative and programming interfaces are unified in using REST, you can write applications that both manage Edge Data Store and read and write data.
-For example, you can access the Diagnostics namespace locally to monitor and act upon the local system state.
+Edge Data Store is designed to use platform-independent programming, and any modern programming language can be used to make REST calls to administer and write programs for Edge Data Store.
+Since the administrative and programming interfaces use REST, you can write applications that both manage Edge Data Store and read and write data.
+For example, an application can access the Diagnostics namespace locally to monitor and act upon the local system state.

 ### System Tools

-Many OSIsoft customers use Windows computers, even though they may deploy Linux devices to host Edge Storage.
-You can install Edge Data Store on Windows 10, and the same custom applications developed on Windows should work on Linux, as long as the application development environment is supported on Linux.
-Edge Data Store has been designed to use platform independent programming.
-To facilitate working with Linux devices, Windows tools like PuTTY and WinSCP are very useful for copying files and remotely accessing Linux command lines.
+Use Windows tools like PuTTY and WinSCP to faciliate working across platforms, such as to copy files and remotely access Linux command lines.